Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/animations.rst

 Here are some guidelines to help you choose an approach.

 .. rubric:: Direct Approach

-- short segments with total render time < 1 hour
+- Short segments with total render time < 1 hour.
-- stable power supply
+- Stable power supply.
-- computer not needed for other uses
+- Computer not needed for other uses.

 .. rubric:: Frame Sequence Approach

-- total render time > 1 hour
+- Total render time > 1 hour.
-- post-production work needed
+- Post-production work needed:
    - Color/lighting adjustment
    - Green screen/matte replacement
    - Layering/compositing
    - Multiple formats and sizes of ultimate product
-- intermediate frames/adjustments needed for compression/codec
+- Intermediate frames/adjustments needed for compression/codec.
-- precise timing (e.g. lip-sync to audio track) needed in parts
+- Precise timing (e.g. lip-sync to audio track) needed in parts.
-- may need to interrupt rendering to use the computer, and want to be able to resume rendering where you left off.
+- May need to interrupt rendering to use the computer, and want to be able to resume rendering where you left off.

 Frame Sequence Workflow